Dad: Why I'm marching with my daughter

 My first trip came three months ago when I traveled from New York to knock on doors in Reading, Pennsylvania, to get out the vote for Hillary Clinton.
 Now I'm on the road again, making my way to the nation's capital to join the Women's March on Washington on Saturday.
 I'm going with my teenage daughter.

-As a male, I'm sort of hoping they manage to take over the place since my gender hasn't exactly been doing a bang-up job when it comes to human rights.
+As a male, I'm sort of hoping they manage to take over the place, since my gender hasn't exactly been doing a bang-up job when it comes to human rights.
 I'm not a joiner by nature, but I figure it's time to woman up.

 One thing I've discovered during my previous travels for Trump is that even those who, like me, have daughters may not care what Trump says or does -- they'll support him anyway.
 In Pennsylvania, I met some people who were glassy-eyed at the prospect of what would have been our first woman president.
 But others literally hissed at the mention of her name and slammed the door in my face.